Jyotirmoydeka01/30-Days-30-Project-Challenge/README.md

 ## 📅 Daily Project List

 ### ✅ Day 01 – Touchless LED Switch
-Use an IR sensor to control an LED without touching it — simple gesture-based interaction using Arduino.
+Use an Ultrasonic sensor to control an LED without touching it — simple gesture-based interaction using Arduino.
 🔗 [View Project](./Day01_Touchless_LED_Switch)

 ---